Efabien/jira-cli/README.md

 **Open one issue in the browser**
 When invoqued from a git repo, this command attempt to open the issue in the browser, assuming that the issue key matchs the git branch name.
-The `-i` flag can be used to provide the issue key.
+The `-i` option can be used to provide the issue key.
 ```bash
 jira issues view
 ```